chen6019/chen6019/README.md

 🔭 I'm currently working on becoming a qualified programmer

-🌱 I'm currently learning C and Java and a little JS and Python
+🌱 I'm currently learning C and Java and a little JS and Python and so on

 📫 How to reach me:chen6019@outlook.com and mc_chen6019@qq.com
 <!--